 Receive advanced training in sociological theory, statistics and research methods with a Master of Arts in Sociology at IUPUI.
-The 36 credit graduate program prepares students for research careers, social services careers and PhD programs as well as equips those already in the work force with the critical skills necessary for assessing and applying sociological research methods and knowledge in their everyday responsibilities.
+The 30 or 36 credit graduate program prepares students for research careers, social services careers and PhD programs as well as equips those already in the work force with the critical skills necessary for assessing and applying sociological research methods and knowledge in their everyday responsibilities.

 The program offers the option to focus one’s studies on medical sociology.
 Students can elect to complete an internship or master thesis.

 As part of the Sociology Department, you’ll find yourself among a close community of scholars who are passionate about research and social change.
 Small class sizes allow for in-depth analyses and hands on applications of materials.
 You’ll learn from faculty who are nationally known for cutting edge research and social justice advocacy and who serve as teachers, mentors and supporters.
 IUPUI’s location in Indianapolis provides the professional and community opportunities that only an urban university can offer.

 Students leave the program prepared for careers in social services and academic research and instruction, as well as nonprofit, market and government research.
 Those interested in pursuing a doctoral degree program also have a strong foundation in the field from which to continue their studies and research.

 Application due dates: October 15th for spring semester admission and March 15th for fall semester admission.

 Students who are candidates for the Ph.D. degree in other departments may obtain a 12 credit minor in Sociology at IUPUI.

 The Graduate Non-Degree (GND) program may be an option for you if you would like to: